DenizenScript/Denizen-Beginners-Guide/source/guides/first-steps/tags.md

 Tags in Denizen are marked by `<>` around a description of what value should replace the tag.
 Tags can get you almost any information you need, whenever you need it.

+### The Most Common Tags

+The most common tags in use, more than anything else, are the color tags.
+The colors tag are also just about the simplest tags in Denizen.
+You're probably familiar with the basic color code system in minecraft, like `§7` to make gray.
+You're probably also familiar with some plugins that let you type something like `&7` to color text gray.
+Note that minecraft internally has a section sign `§` but the usual plugin format is with an ampersand `&` <span class="parens">(this is because `§` is hard to type, but `&` is easy on most keyboards)</span>.
+To make text gray in Denizen, you type `<&7>`, which is still easy to type, but specifically formatted using the tag system <span class="parens">(meaning it has `<>` around it, indicating that `<&7>` should be replaced by the actual internal light-gray color code with an `§`)</span>.
+You can also, instead of that, type `<gray>` to get the exact same result... which one you choose is up to your own preferences <span class="parens">(do you like short tags, or clearer tags?
+Do you better know the color's names, or their internal ID numbers?)</span>.
+You can also do `<&color[gray]>` or `<element[my text here].color[gray]>`, or... a lot of other ways of writing the same thing.
+As you get farther in this guide, you'll notice that having a whole bunch of options for how to achieve the same goal is a recurring theme in Denizen.

+While text colors are the most commonly used tags overall, almost any real script is going to use a bunch of tags that are a little bit more complicated than just color codes.

 ### What Do Tags Look Like In Real Usage?

 A simple tag usage might be `- teleport <npc> <player.location>` to teleport an NPC <span class="parens">(gotten via the `<npc>` tag)</span> to your own location <span class="parens">(gotten via the `<player.location>` tag)</span>.